sehnpaa/1dv607-Portfolio/peer-review-of-nb222gp.md

 We suggest the domain model author to reflect over if the conceptual class Club is necessary and if so - reason about why.
 Since several assumptions originates from this class (as described above) it might be a good idea to either refactor these or add some form of explanation to why they are needed.

 ##Conclusion
-Overall, the model strikes a good balance between beeing understandable by both the domain expert and the developer.
+Overall, the model strikes a good balance between being understandable by both the domain expert and the developer.
 The domain expert will find the concepts used to be well known and a useful overview of the system, and the developer will have a good, detailed foundation to build upon.
 The model has some assumptions we can’t find a source of, but they are all reasonable.
 The relations are clear and intuitive, and corresponds with the problem description.

 From our point of view, the author passes grade 2.
-The author has through deep analyzis of the problem domain visualized a thourough, well thought out model of the boat-club.
+The author has through deep analysis of the problem domain visualized a thourough, well thought out model of the boat-club.

 ##Reference list
 1. Larman, C., Applying UML and Patterns 3rd Ed, 2005, ISBN: 0-13-148906-2